josevnz/CLIWithClickAndTrogon/README.md

     rpmq = reporter.scripts:command
 ```

-Then we create a package called 'scripts' inside the package called 'reporter' with the CLI logic using click:
+Then we create a package called 'scripts' inside the package called 'reporter' with the CLI logic using click.

 [setuptools will generate a script called 'rpmq'](https://setuptools.pypa.io/en/latest/userguide/entry_point.html) for us that behaves exactly as the previous script, but again no boilerplate
 code to pass arguments to click is needed: